-The Club offers a variety of on-site RYA training courses throughout the year.
+The Club offers a variety of classroom RYA training courses throughout the year, which take place at our Clubhouse in Conwy, North Wales.
 Our rates are very competitive and typically lower than all other training schools in the area.

 We regularly update our training schedule, so please check back – the most up to date schedule is always listed at the bottom of this page and on the events page.